washingtonstateuniversity/WSU-spine/README.md

 		</body>
 	</html>

-The "#jacket" is the outermost wrapper and fills the window width.
-The "#binder" is a container that serves to constrain the maximum width of content.
+The `#jacket` is the outermost wrapper and fills the window width.
+The `#binder` is a container that serves to constrain the maximum width of content.
 Both are necessary for Spine positioning and responsive behavior.